Who Owns the Video Player Platform Odysee?

 Keep reading for more information on Odysee!

-Summary: In this article, I discuss Odysee, a blockchain-based video player platform owned by the creators of the LBRY blockchain.
+Summary: In this article, I discuss Odysee, a blockchain-based video player platform created by the developers of the LBRY blockchain.

-Odysee is not a non-profit organization and operates using LBRY Credits, the crypto tokens of the LBRY network.
+- Ownership and Operation: Odysee is not a non-profit organization.
+It operates using LBRY Credits, the cryptocurrency tokens of the LBRY network.

 Who Owns the Video Player Platform Odysee?